 The impetus for Merry Edwards Winery is Merry Edwards herself.
 One of the first women to become a California winemaker, Merry began her career in 1973.
 From the outset, she eschewed the prevailing New World philosophy that winemakers should strongly imprint wines with their own personalities.
-Merry says, “I always want the vineyard’s character and terroir to show first and foremost.”
-This is why she longed to plant her own vineyards where she could capture flavors through site-specific viticulture and painstaking handwork.
+Merry says, “I have always wanted the vineyard’s character and terroir to show first and foremost.”
+This is why she longed to plant her own vineyards where she could capture flavors through site-specific viticulture.

-In 1996, she purchased 24 acres of sloping hillside in Russian River Valley, intent on growing luscious Pinot Noir on this promising site.
-With the help of her then-new husband, Ken Coopersmith, Merry planted 20 acres of vineyard at Meredith Estate in 1998 and harvested a small crop in 2000.
-“Up to that point in my career, I never had any land of my own.
-I feel that raising Meredith from the ground up vastly improved my understanding of the dedicated farming effort required to make consistently great Pinot Noir.
+In 1996, she purchased 24 acres of sloping hillside in the southern hills of Russian River Valley, intent on growing luscious Pinot Noir on this promising site.
+With her husband, Ken Coopersmith, as her helpmate, Merry planted 20 acres of vineyard at Meredith Estate in 1998 and harvested a small crop in 2000.
+“For the first 25 years of my career, I had no land of my own.
+I feel that raising Meredith from the ground up vastly improved my understanding of the dedicated effort required to make consistently great Pinot Noir.
 This varietal cannot be made, it has to be grown.”

-Developing her own vineyard and working with the region’s finest growers deepened Merry’s respect for the impact of location coupled with precision farming.
-In 1999, Merry and Ken expanded the brand’s estate program by purchasing 9.5 acres in the heart of Russian River Valley and planting it in 2001.
-The first Coopersmith Pinot Noir was vintage 2004.
-This vineyard is also the site of the Merry Edwards Winery, completed in 2008 and expanded in 2010.
+Developing her own vineyard deepened Merry’s respect for the impact of location coupled with precision farming.
+In 1999 Merry and Ken expanded the brand’s estate program by purchasing 9.5 acres on Laguna Ridge in the heart of RRV and planting it in 2001.
+The first Coopersmith Pinot Noir released was a 2004.
+The vineyard is also the site of the Merry Edwards Winery, completed in 2008 and further expanded in 2010.

-In 2006, Merry and Ken further broadened their estate family of properties by signing a 30-year lease for a 7-acre property on Westside Road in northern Russian River Valley.
+In 2006, they further broadened their estate family of properties by signing a 30-year lease for a 7-acre property on Westside Road, in the northern Middle Reach area of the RRV.
 They planted the vineyard that same year, combining their two middle names for its designation, Georganne.
 The inaugural vintage of this wine was 2009.
-Their expanding portfolio of estate vineyards underscores Merry and Ken’s focus on winegrowing and crafting the highest level of quality.
+Their expanding portfolio captures more of the appellation’s distinct personalities and underscores Merry and Ken’s focus on winegrowing and dedication to crafting the highest level of quality.

-Resolutely moving toward an estate model, two additional vineyards were leased on a long-term basis: Sanchietti in 2008 and Flax in 2009.
-By 2010, Ken and Merry were farming 54 acres of Pinot Noir of their own.
-“Growing our own grapes gives us the control necessary to guarantee our customers a family of single-vineyard wines that express, vintage after vintage, consistent personality and quality,” Merry says.
+Resolutely moving toward an estate model, more long-term leases were formulated.
+An additional 16-acre neighboring vineyard and land has been annexed into Meredith.
+Warren’s Hill was taken over in 2008 and subsequently replanted and renamed in 2010.
+Flax was adopted in 2009.
+In 2015 Merry and Ken planted 10 acres at their new home ranch in the Sebastopol Hills.
+This now brings the total of farmed acres of Pinot to 64.
+“Growing our own grapes gives us the control necessary to guarantee our customers a portfolio of single-vineyard Pinot Noirs that express, vintage after vintage, consistent personality and quality,” Merry says.

-While devoted to Pinot Noir, Merry has a favorite white wine – Sauvignon Blanc.
-Finding grapes from Dutton-Cohen Vineyard irresistible, Merry began making this varietal wine under her label in 2001.
-The production has grown to include grapes from a new Sauvignon Musqué vineyard, Dutton-Jewell, planted exclusively for Merry by the Dutton family.
-In addition, a long-term contract was signed in 2010 with the Martinelli family for their Home Ranch fruit.
-Kent Ritchie also provides Merry with Sauvignon Blanc from his mature planting in central Russian River Valley.
-By 2010, 42 percent of the production was made from vineyards that were 30-35 years old.
+While devoted to Pinot, Merry has a favorite white wine – Sauvignon Blanc.
+Merry began making this irresistible variety in 2001 under a new white wine label.
+The production now includes grapes from Dutton-Jewell planted for Merry exclusively to Sauvignon Musque by the Dutton family.
+In addition, a long-term contract was signed with the Martinelli family for their Home Ranch fruit in 2010.
+Grapes are also sourced from Gianquinto and Marino vineyards in central Russian River Valley.
+She also supports future growers and vineyard owners by purchasing Sauvignon Blanc from Santa Rosa Junior College.

-Punch downs by hand have evolved to the use of a pneumatic stainless steel foot operated by a joy stick.
+Punch downs by hand have evolved to a unique, pneumatic stainless steel foot operated by a joy stick.
 This allows repeatable, consistent and thorough management of the fermenting Pinot Noir cap.
 All of the color, flavor and tannins so carefully vine grown can then be captured by full extraction.

 Gentle handling is the watchword throughout the entire winemaking process.
 Merry says, “The wines are 75 percent made when the grapes arrive at the winery door.
 My job is just to not screw things up!”

-The growing production of Sauvignon Blanc continues to be 100 percent barrel fermented.
-This allows for an intensive, twice-weekly lies stirring regime.
+The commitment to barrel ferment 100% of the Sauvignon Blanc continues.
+This allows for an intensive, twice-weekly lees stirring, body-building regime.
 Like her Pinot, this wine ages solely in French oak cooperage, 18 percent new.
 Bottling is delayed until April of the year following the vintage in order to allow full development of the wine’s rich character.